Pharmaceutical Industry In The USSR And The USA

 As a result of all these things, we get, for example, the case of Mildronate [Meldonium].
 The scandal over the use of Meldonium by some Olympic athletes and their subsequent removal from the competition cannot but speak of international recognition of the efficacy of the drug.
 Even though it is used by doctors in a number of countries, the status of Meldonium as a medicine has not yet been approved in the United States.

-Thanks to a softer and less costly policy of drug approval in the USSR, many good substances appeared on the market and were able to find their place, showing effectiveness in practice, while the USA, such substances can only be considered as supplements because they do not have a very obvious and absolutely identical effect for each patient, even if they are less dangerous than more effective counterparts.
+Thanks to a softer and less costly policy of drug approval in the USSR, many good substances appeared on the market and were able to find their place, showing effectiveness in practice, while in the USA, such substances can only be considered as supplements because they do not have a very obvious and absolutely identical effect for each patient, even if they are less dangerous than more effective counterparts.